JackWatson06/ourjobapp/README.md

 [Atomic Design](https://atomicdesign.bradfrost.com/)

 This project only contains the front-end code.
-To run this project you must also have the backend API running which can be found [here]().
+To run this project you must also have the backend API running.
+Navigate to the
+[OurJobApp API](https://github.com/JackWatson06/ourjobapp_api) to access the backend API.

 ## Pictures / Videos

 ## Development Guide
-In this section, I will outline how to begin development on the UniJobApp front-end.
+In this section, I will outline how to begin development on the OurJobApp front end.
 It will cover installing the development build and how to start touching code.

 ### Starting the Application
 1. Gather all the necessary software from the *Dependencies* section.
 2. Clone this repository locally.
-3. Install the _UniJobApp API_ found [here]().
+3. Install the _OurJobApp API_ found [here](https://github.com/JackWatson06/ourjobapp_api).
 4. Run `nvm use` to install the relevant version of node for this project.
-5. Copy the *.env.example* to *.env.local*.
+5. Copy the *.env.example* to *.env*.
 6. Install _npm_ dependencies using the command `npm run install`.
-    - _Note_: Git changed the git port to restricted meaning you need to forward all calls from git:// to https://.
+    - _Note_: We are using old versions of several libraries.
+Git changed the git port to restricted meaning you need to forward all calls from git:// to https://.
 This Github issue discusses this in more detail:
     [Github Unable to Connect](https://github.com/npm/npm/issues/6285#issuecomment-56640354).
     Use the following command to be able to run npm install:
     `git config --global url.https://github.com/.insteadOf git://github.com/`